LenaTevar/LenaTevar/README.md

 - 💬 Ask me about Networking! languages, software patterns, design, trivial pursuit
 - 📫 How to reach me: https://www.linkedin.com/in/htevar/
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: Tomato is a fruit
+- ⚡ Fun fact: We say "Look into my eyes" but we can only look to **one** eye at a time.